cdoublev/css/doc/parse/value-definition.md

 The syntax of the CSS value definitions includes terminals and non-terminals: a symbol name wrapped in `<>`, which is a CSS type.
 With delimiters, multipliers, combinators, they describe how to form a CSS value.

 A CSS type may be completed with specific rules that can not be defined with the CSS value definition syntax.
-A CSS value is most often a `<declaration-value>` that should match the production of the property in the `<declaration>`, but it can also be an input that should match the production of a rule, its prelude, or its block.
+A CSS value is most often a `<declaration-value>` that should match the value definition corresponding to the property in the `<declaration>`, but it can also be an input that should match the value definition of a rule, its prelude, or its block.

-A terminal value is a CSS basic data type: a single component value (token).
-A delimiter is also a component value.
+A terminal is a CSS basic data type: a single component value (token).
+A delimiter (single code point) is also a component value.

 A keyword is a "special" terminal whose value appears literally instead of being represented by a symbol.
 A keyword represents an `<ident-token>` whose value is the literal value.

-A non-terminal value is a symbol representing one or more terminal and non-terminal values or delimiters (single code points), optionally suffixed with multipliers and interleaved with combinators.
-In the specification of a formal grammar like CSS, a non-terminal is called a production (or production rule).
+A non-terminal is a symbol representing one or more terminals or non-terminals, optionally suffixed with multipliers and interleaved with combinators or delimiters.
+In the specification of a formal grammar like CSS, a non-terminal is named a production (or production rule).

 A function is a "special" non-terminal: the function name appears literally and its argument(s) are wrapped in `()`.